 It's great for reference, which is very useful to help make any animal drawing 'believable'.
 I sketched various key poses from Clare Turlay Newberry's wonderful observational drawings, to create this crib sheet to work from:

-I used to draw our cat Smudge every year for my husband, as a birthday card.
+Despite these antics, cats have been a favourite in our house for a long while.
+Before she sadly died, I used to draw our cat Smudge every year for my husband, as a birthday card.
 I chose various activities they shared.
+This is an illustration of the nightly battle to get Smudge into the kitchen so we could go to bed:

 8 comments: